Everything you need to know about health and driving

 If you’ve been prescribed medication to manage your health, there is a chance this could affect your ability to drive safely.

-Taking these drugs won’t necessarily mean you can’t drive, but it’s wise to seek medical advice to make sure you aren’t breaking any laws.
+Taking legal drugs won’t necessarily mean you can’t drive, but it’s wise to seek medical advice to make sure you aren’t breaking any laws.
+According to GOV.UK, you can drive after taking these drugs for medication purposes if:

 For more information on the legal driving limits for certain drugs (including alcohol), visit our guide.